 - Observance of laylatal Qadr

-The night in which the whole Quran was inspired to the prophet’s soul is called the Night of Power (laylatal Qadr) and the night is so elusive to some of us that they stay in the masjids during the last 10 days of Ramadan to experience the night considering it a commandment from God to earn lots of extra rewards from Him as the night is better than a thousand months.
+The night in which the whole Quran was inspired to the prophet’s soul is called a Night of the Power (laylat al Qadr) and the night is so elusive to some of us that they stay in the masjids during the last 10 days of Ramadan to experience the night considering it a commandment from God to earn lots of extra rewards from Him as the night is better than a thousand months.
 There is no such order from God in the Quran but those who volunteer to stay in the masjids during this month can be benefitted themselves from the group study of the Quran or from participating in the discussion on specific subjects from the Quran or from meditation with the Quran knowing our guidance or from imploring God using His words specifically designed to do that to find right thing to do in right way.

 However, there is also a notion around us for long based on the verse (97:4) that the angles and the Spirit (the Gabriel) descend annually on this night to carry out every command to grant us our wishes while multitude of rewards can be earned if we stay up all night in observance of the night.
 There is no such thing related to the past event except misinterpretation of the verse in question and the ritual that has handed down to us is man-made.